 The BMW i3 appeals to fleet customers as well as retail customers.
 Electric vehicles offer efficient, sustainable solutions for a complementary mix of drive trains in company fleets.
 Allianz SE is one of the first BMW i3 fleet customers.

 The BMW Group’s fleet management and leasing specialist, Alphabet, has developed a product called “AlphaElectric” to meet the special requirements of its fleet customers.
 The first comprehensive E-mobility solution on the market offers smooth integration of electric vehicles into company fleets in just three steps: analysis of the customer’s mobility profile; definition of appropriate charging infrastructure; and the flexible combination of add-on services.

 The BMW i3 is the BMW Group’s first series-produced electric vehicle and represents a new type of sustainable mobility for urban areas.
 The concept, with its unique vehicle architecture, also calls for the use of modern, lightweight materials, such as carbon fibre reinforced plastic (CFRP), and innovative and pioneering production processes.

 With a range of 130 to 160 kilometres, the BMW i3 meets the mobility needs of customers in urban areas.
 Charging can be done at home, at work or at public charging stations.

-Furthermore, BMW i is working towards expanding the public charging infrastructure, including convenient reservation and payment systems in conjunction with its various partners.
+Furthermore, BMW i is expanding the public charging infrastructure.
+Finally including convenient reservation and payment systems.